-15. RESTRICTED NET POSITION (Continued)
+NOTE 15 - RESTRICTED NET POSITION (Continued)

-Restricted net position at June 30, 2021 is \$987,748 in the Statement of Net Position. \$208,112 of this sum represents the amount of previous property tax money collected under the Working Cash Fund for the sole purpose of enabling the District to have in its funds, at all times, sufficient money to meet demands for ordinary, necessary and committed expenditures for library purposes.
+Restricted net position at June 30, 2023 is \$806,748 in the Statement of Net Position. \$205,005 of this sum represents the amount of previous property tax money collected under the Working Cash Fund for the sole purpose of enabling the District to have in its funds, at all times, sufficient money to meet demands for ordinary, necessary and committed expenditures for library purposes.
 Principal of the Working Cash Fund may be transferred to the General Fund in anticipation of the collection of taxes lawfully levied for general library purposes.
-These taxes, when collected, shall be drawn upon to reimburse the Working Cash Fund. \$251,552 of this sum represents the amount restricted for future repairs and improvements in the Special Reserve Fund.
-The remaining \$528,084 represents funds remaining from separate dedicated tax levies that can only be used for the specific purpose for which they were levied.
-Those levies were deposited in the following special revenue funds: Debt Service Fund, Social Security Fund, IMRF Fund, Unemployment Compensation Fund, Audit Fund, Liability and Workers' Compensation Insurance Fund, and Building Sites Fund.
+These taxes, when collected, shall be drawn upon to reimburse the Working Cash Fund.
+The remaining \$601,743 represents funds remaining from separate dedicated tax levies that can only be used for the specific purpose for which they were levied.
+Those levies were deposited in the Debt Service Fund and in the following special revenue funds: Social Security Fund, IMRF Fund, Unemployment Compensation Fund, Audit Fund, Liability and Workers' Compensation Insurance Fund, and Building Sites Fund.

-16. SUBSEQUENT EVENT
+NOTE 16 - SUBSEQUENT EVENT

-Management evaluated subsequent events through October 18, 2021, the date the financial statements were available to be issued.
+Management evaluated subsequent events through October 11, 2023, the date the financial statements were available to be issued.